eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 5. Add your zkVM's guest program implementations into the appropriate guest program directories:
    - For stateless validator support: `ere-guests/stateless-validator/your_zkvm/`
    - For empty program support: `ere-guests/empty-program/your_zkvm/`
+   - For block encoding length support: `ere-guests/block-encoding-length/your_zkvm/`

-   You can implement either one or both depending on what guest program types you want to support.
+   You can implement one, some, or all depending on what guest program types you want to support.

 ## Error Handling